 “Damn, Daniel!
 Back at it again with the white Vans.”

-One February 15th, Josh Holtz posted a video commenting on his friend Daniel Lara’s clothing by repeatedly exclaiming, “Damn, Daniel!”
-It made them both famous, putting them on Ellen DeGeneres and being crowned one of the 30 most influential people on the Internet by Time Magazine.
+Remember that meme?
+It took the internet by storm in February 2016.
+What started on February 15th as a video on Twitter of Josh Holtz commenting on his friend Daniel Lara’s clothing skyrocketed Josh and Daniel to recognition, landing them on Ellen DeGeneres and being crowned one of the 30 most influential people on the internet by Time Magazine.1

-Seeing something going viral and breaking through the clutter, brands started appropriating the meme: Clorox suggested to “get back at it with Clorox” and Axe attempted to link its popularity to their #findyourmagic hashtag.
+Seeing its popularity and its ability to break through the clutter, many brands started appropriating the meme: Clorox suggested to “get back at it with Clorox” and Axe attempted to link its popularity to their #findyourmagic hashtag.

 The Visibility Fallacy